Taking ZEJULA (niraparib)

 While ZEJULA should be taken at approximately the same time each day, you can choose a time that’s convenient for you

-ZEJULA can be taken with or without food, which means that you’re not tied to meal schedules
+ZEJULA can be taken with or without food, which means you’re not tied to meal schedules and can take it alongside a daily activity like brushing your teeth

 Calendar icon